Cognition Thought Leadership

 Conversations: Fireside Video Chats

-The new “Conversations” video series will feature virtual fireside chats with neuroscience experts who will discuss advances in the research and treatment of Alzheimer’s disease, dementia with Lewy bodies (DLB), and other age-related neurodegenerative conditions.
-Please use the form at the bottom of our webpage you submit your comments or feedback.
+The “Conversations” video series will feature virtual fireside chats with neuroscience experts who will discuss advances in the research and treatment of Alzheimer’s disease, dementia with Lewy bodies (DLB), and other age-related neurodegenerative conditions.

 Please note, our podcast series does not constitute the practice of medical advice, diagnosis or treatment.
 Always talk to your health care provider for diagnosis and treatment, including your specific medical needs.
 If you have or suspect that you have a medical problem or condition, please contact a qualified health care professional immediately.